 Marquis de Lafayette was a French aristocrat serving in the French army, and recently married, when the Revolution broke out in America.
 He followed events with interst, and was motivated to come and fight with the Americans.

-He arrived in March, 1777, twenty years old and eager.
+He arrived in March, 1777, nineteen years old and eager.
 He immediately formed a friendship with Washington, and was an aide on his staff.
 In the meantime British forces had invaded Pennsylvania, intent on capturing Philadelphia.
 Washington’s army took a position behind Brandywine Creek, and the British attacked on September 11, 1777.
 British troops had flanked the Americans, and reinforcements were rushed to the threatened sector, making a stand on Birmingham Hill.

 Eager to get to the fighting, Lafayette and a group of French officers rode to the unfolding battle at Birmingham Hill, arriving as the action was at its hottest.
 Approaching from the south, they rode up the Birmingham Road, and turned to the left, coming in behind the brown-coated troops of General Thomas Conway’s Pennsylvania brigade.